neurologic/Comparative-Animal-Behavior/understanding-behavior/family-life_parental-care.md

 :::
 ::::

-***Q6: If you block AVP (use an antagonist to the receptors that endogenously exist) in maniculatus, do you predict that they will then make good nests or do you predict no change in their parental care behavior?
+***Q6: If you block AVP (use an antagonist to the receptors that endogenously exist) in P. maniculatus, do you predict that they will then make good nests or do you predict no change in their parental care behavior?
 Why?***

 ***Q7: Based on the results presented in Bendesky et al 2017, would you infer that AVP receptor distribution was the same or different between the brains of P. polionotus and P. maniculatus?
 Why?***